 Kamala Devi Harris was born in Oakland, California, on October 20, 1964 to Donald J. Harris, a Stanford University economics professor from Jamaica and Shyamala Gopalan Harris, a breast cancer specialist who immigrated from Chennai, Tamil Nadu, India.
 Harris attended high school in Montreal, Quebec, Canada, where her mother worked at McGill University Hospital.

 Harris earned a bachelor of arts degree from Howard University in Washington, D.C. in 1986.
+While there she became a member of Alpha Kappa Alpha Sorority.
 After graduation, leading civil rights lawyers Thurgood Marshall and Constance Baker Motley encouraged her to become an attorney.
 In 1989 Harris received a J.D. degree from the University of California, Hastings College of the Law in San Francisco, California.
 Three years later, she was admitted to the California Bar.

 From 1990 to 1998, Harris served as a deputy district attorney in Alameda County, California, where she prosecuted hundreds of violent felonies.
 In 1998 she entered the office of the San Francisco district attorney and became managing attorney of the Career Criminal Unit.
 She also headed the Division on Children and Families.